CalCOFI/calcofi4db/README.md

 # calcofi4db

-CalCOFI Database Tools package for ingesting and managing datasets in the CalCOFI database.
+CalCOFI Database Tools package for ingesting and managing datasets in the CalCOFI database using an integrated schema-based workflow.

 ## Overview

-This package provides functions for:
+This package provides functions for the CalCOFI integrated database ingestion strategy, which uses a two-schema approach:

+- **`dev` schema**: Fresh development schema recreated with each ingestion run for QA/QC
+- **`prod` schema**: Versioned production schema for stable public access

+### Key features:

-- Reading CSV files and extracting metadata about tables and fields
+- Reading CSV files from Google Drive with metadata extraction
 - Creating and managing redefinition files for tables and fields
 - Transforming data according to redefinition rules
-- Detecting changes between CSV files and database tables
-- Ingesting datasets into the database with proper metadata
+- Ingesting multiple datasets into a fresh database schema
 - Managing database relationships and indexes
+- Recording schema versions with full provenance

 ## Installation